Uganda anti-gay bill draws church, donor battle lines

 While the proposed legislation has pushed many like Peter underground, for others it had the opposite effect.

 "Biggie" Ssenfuka knew she was attracted to women from the age of seven.
-When she read the word lesbian in a dictionary, she says she immediately recognized herself.
+When she read the word lesbian in a dictionary, she says she immediately recognised herself.

 Raised a Christian, Ssenfuka prayed to God and fasted in a desperate bid to alter her sexuality.
 She burned every letter she had received from other girls and tried dating a man.